5. Web Design

 Wireframing

-One part of that planning process is making wireframes.
-The wireframe is a visual guide of the content and functionality on a page, taking into account the user experience.
-It should be treated as a roadmap - it’s completely planned before starting a trip, it is referenced throughout the trip, and at the end, the final destination should look a lot like where the map was supposed to take you.
+A great idea can be built into a website or app, but without thoughtful planning, even the best concept can fall flat.
+That's where wireframes come in.
+A wireframe is a visual guide of the content and functionality on a page, taking into account the user experience.
+It should be treated as a roadmap.
+It’s completely planned before starting a trip, it is referenced throughout the trip, and at the end, the final destination should look a lot like where the map was supposed to take you.
+Here are some examples of wireframes other people have drawn up before starting to build:

 notion image